ParabolInc/parabol/docs/epics/0001_Action_Epic_MVTP.md

 near their other teams to make a new team, so they can get their new group up and going.

+- [X] When a project is finished, a team member will want a control to archive it, so that it can un-clutter the dashboard.

+- [X] When a project is archived by mistake, a team member will want to be able to find the project in the archive and restore it, so that they can resume where they left off.

 ## Personal Dashboard

 - [X] When a user receives an invitation to a new team, they will want to